xalphonseinbaraj/grmrcnn/README.md

 **Thanks**

-Many, many thanks to our advisor professor Dr.Jyh-Horng Jeng and co-advisor Dr.Jer-Guang Hsieh for guiding and helping for this amazing model and our collegues Mr.Julio Jerison Macrohon and Charlyn Villavicencio to publish article successfully.
+Many, many thanks to our advisor professor Dr.Jyh-Horng Jeng and co-advisor Dr.Jer-Guang Hsieh for guiding and helping for this amazing model and our collegues Mr.Julio Jerison Macrohon and Ms.Charlyn Villavicencio to publish this article successfully.

 This research was funded as a scholar of the Ministry of Science and Technology (MOST), Taiwan and I-Shou University, Kaohsiung City, Taiwan.

 Thanks to everyone who works on all the awesome Python data science libraries like numpy, scipy, scikit-image, pillow, etc, etc that makes this kind of stuff so easy and fun in Python.